 - Discuss safety features and help them to implement some in their home, such as anti-slip mats under rugs, non-slip bath mats, safety rails and frames in the bathroom.

-The older we become the more frail our body, and therefore the easier it is to sustain an injury.
+The older we become the more frail our body becomes , making fall prevention even more likely, and therefore easier to sustain an injury.
 Traumatic brain injuries are a huge risk when an elderly person falls and often the symptoms don’t present until a week or two later, so it is essential to stay vigilant.
 Some signs to look out for if someone recently had a fall include:

 - Sensitivity to light